What is Backward Design?

-Backward design is a scientific and creative process that encourages facilitators to focus on more than the educational or clinical outcomes.
-Backward design is a process by which to achieve deep and enduring understanding that can be transferred across contexts.1-4 Knowing the ultimate goal and considering the needs of the individuals allows facilitators to plan a unit or curriculum with the end goals in mind.1-4 Backward design can be used in a variety of settings to enhance teaching and learning experiences and outcomes.
+Backward design is a scientific and creative process that encourages people to focus on more than the intended outcomes.
+This process can help achieve deep and enduring understanding that can be transferred across contexts.
+(1-4) Knowing the ultimate goal and considering various needs allows people to create action plans with the end goals in mind.
+(1-4) Backward design can be used in a variety of settings to enhance experiences and outcomes.

 Using backward design in this context helps me as the educator bring more meaning to the daily lessons.
 It also helps reduce some of the overwhelming feelings that arise when I see where my students are now and where they are expected to be by the end of the academic year.
 Backward design gives meaning and purpose to our activities in a way that reduces the burden of helping my students develop from their current knowledge to the essential end-of-year understanding and application of more advanced concepts.

 Another great example of backward design in an academic context is in college level sport psychology classes.
 Guiding the students through the goal-setting process allowed me the opportunity to use and teach backward design.
 Students developed their 3-month SMART fitness goals and then we used the ladder approach to develop short term goals to get us from the end goals to their current positions.
 After seeing their intermediate steps on the ladders, they worked in small groups to brainstorm meaningful activities to help them climb their goal ladders over the course of three months.
-Each rung on the ladder provided an opportunity for assessment so that the students could track their progress toward their end goal.
+Each rung on the ladder provided an opportunity for assessment and to track progress toward the students’ end goals.
 Through the activities and conversations, students were able to carry the knowledge from their context to someone else’s for deeper understanding of the backward design process.